Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

 \subsection{Main Results and Contributions}

-We design gradient-based simulation algorithms that achieve PGS guarantee for general discrete convex problems with high-dimensional and large-scale decision space.
-We consider the decision space to be $\{ (x_1,x_2\dots,x_d): x_i\in \{1,2,\ldots,N\}, i\in\{1,2,\dots,d\}\}$ that has in total $N^d$ decision variables.
-The discrete convexity in high dimension that preserves the mid-point convexity is called $L^\natural$-convexity~\citep{murota2003discrete}.
+We design gradient-based simulation-optimization algorithms that achieve the PGS guarantee for high-dimensional and large-scale discrete convex problems with a known upper bound on the level of overall uncertainties.
+We consider the decision space to be $\{ (x_1,x_2\dots,x_d): x_i\in \{1,2,\ldots,N\}, i\in\{1,2,\dots,d\}\}$ that has in total $N^d$ possible choices of decision variables.
+The discrete convexity in high dimension that preserves the mid-point convexity (namely, the midpoint has an objective value smaller than the average of objective values at the two endpoints) is called $L^\natural$-convexity~\citep{murota2003discrete}.
 From the optimization perspective, our work addresses the stochastic version of discrete convex analysis in~\citet{murota2003discrete}.
-From the simulation optimization perspective, this work provides simulation algorithms with optimality guarantee and polynomial dependence of simulation costs on dimension, for high-dimensional discrete convex simulation optimization problems.
+From the simulation optimization perspective, this work provides simulation-optimization algorithms with optimality guarantee and polynomial dependence of simulation costs on dimension, for high-dimensional discrete convex simulation optimization problems.